Last updated on February 7th, 2023 at 05:25 pm

 I can then perform hammer curls on my next back and bicep day.

-Realistically, the best way to train for muscle-building is to aim for a specific number of total sets over the course of the week.
+- It is better to aim for a specific number of sets per muscle group over the course of a week.

-Furthermore, if you feel that a specific exercise hasn’t hit the muscles hard enough after 3 sets then simply add more sets until the muscle is fatigued.
+- If you feel that a muscle hasn’t been hit hard enough after 3 sets then add more sets until you feel the muscle is properly fatigued.

-And it always makes sense to give the most sets to the exercises that are likely to produce the most muscle gains, e.g. more sets for dips than tricep kickbacks.
+- Perform more sets of exercises which are likely to produce greater muscle gains, e.g. more sets of dips than tricep kickbacks.

 Hi, I’m Partha, owner and founder of My Bodyweight Exercises.
 I am a Level 3 Personal Trainer and Certified Strength & Conditioning Specialist through the Register of Exercise Professionals, United Kingdom.
 I have been a regular gym-goer since 2000 and coaching clients since 2012.
 My aim is to help you achieve your body composition goals.